-I’m not going to sit here and dick around with you with some fluffy, captivating intro that draws you, the dear reader, into the next 600 words or so.
+I’m not going to sit here and dick around with you with some fluffy, captivating intro that draws you, the dear reader, into the next 600 or so words.
 You could be swiping right on some Tinder profile that’s actually a cop trying to catch people buying drugs online, but you’re not, so I’m not going to waste any more of your time on this paragraph.

 “Relationship goals” cater to the uninspired.